 Similarly to the coherent case, we can also introduce the positive and negative ratios of projective interaction-free measurements by replacing $p_0$ and $p_{1}$ with $p_{\rm det}$ and $1-p_{\rm abs}-p_{\rm det}$, respectively.

 A few observations are in place at this point.
 One is that the three-state model with projection operators is able to emulate exactly the physics of an ultrasensitive object placed in one arm of a chain of Mach-Zehnder interferometers, as usually studied in quantum optics.
 The only difference is that in the latter case the measurement is destructive, while in our case the projector $|2\rangle \langle 2|$ is a von Neumann non-demolition operator.
 However, this is not a serious issue: one can connect the $|2\rangle \langle 2|$ detector to an instrument that simply switches off the experiment.
-Another way of realizing this in circuit QED, is by using a phase qubit with the states $|0\rangle$ and $|1\rangle$ localized in one of the wells of the washboard potential and with the state $|2\rangle$ such that switching into the running state occurs by tunneling with some probability \cite{Paraoanu_2006}.
+Another way of realizing this in circuit QED is by using a phase qubit with the states $|0\rangle$ and $|1\rangle$ localized in one of the wells of the washboard potential and with the state $|2\rangle$ close enough to the barrier that switching into the running state occurs by tunneling with some probability \cite{Paraoanu_2006}.

-Another observation is that in the projective case the probability $p_{\rm abs}$ is calculated immediately after the last $B$-pulse while in the coherent case all probabilities are calculated after the last beam-splitter $S$.
-However, the last $S$ acts only on the subspace $\{|0\rangle , |1\rangle\}$ therefore the probability of state $|2\rangle$ remains invariant under the action of the last $S$.
-We can therefore perform a point-to-point fair comparison of the two protocols.
+Another observation is that in the projective case, the probability $p_{\rm abs}$ is calculated immediately after the last $B$ pulse, while in the coherent case, all probabilities are calculated after the last beam-splitter $S$.
+However, the last $S$ acts only on the $0-1$ subspace; therefore, the probability of state $|2\rangle$ remains invariant under its action.
+We can thus perform a point-to-point fair comparison of the two protocols.